Changhong Zhao, Assistant Professor

 solution algorithms with improved scalability and optimality, considering the

-practical three-phase unbalanced nonlinear AC power flow models, the
+practical unbalanced three-phase nonlinear AC power flow models, the

 uncertainties of renewable generations and loads, and the key reliability